 This RAM’s latency is a bit high, but it’s still a fast RAM kit offered at an affordable price.
 It is pretty fast, affordable, and reliable, making it one of the best DDR3 RAM options on the market.
 It comes with a Lifetime Warranty from Kingston, for peace of mind.

-Different colors are available, but stock for the different variations is somewhat erratic.
+Different colors are available in these ram sticks, but stock for the different variations in this memory type is somewhat erratic.

 Heatsinks for optimal thermal performance